withoutboats/rfcs/text/0000-async_await.md

 ## Generators and Streams

-In the future, we may also want to be able to define `async` functions that evaluate to streams, rather than evaluating to `Future`s.
+In the future, we may also want to be able to define `async` functions that evaluate to `Stream`s, rather than evaluating to `Future`s.
 We propose to handle this use case by way of generators.
-Generators can evaluate to a kind of iterator, while `async` generators can evaluate to a kind of stream.
+Generators can evaluate to a kind of iterator, while `async` generators can evaluate to a kind of `Stream`.

 For example (using syntax which could change);